|

 El Coral Restaurant - A very nice surprise awaits those that would like to experience authentic Mexican food, superb seafood, and delicious steaks.
 Established in 1975, El Coral was the first restaurant in Cabo San Lucas and is still going strong.
 Los Cabos Guide - Restaurant and Dining Review - August 3, 2006 by Sandra Berry.

-Fish and Shrimp Restaurant and Bar - Formerly The Shrimp Bucket.
+Fish and Shrimp Restaurant and Bar - Note: December 2008, Fish and Shrimp is now Baja Lobster Co.
+Seafood Grill.
+Formerly The Shrimp Bucket.
 Newly renovated with a revamped menu, this is the place for exceptional seafood, and an ideal place to bring the family.
 Los Cabos Guide - Restaurant and Dining Review - April 2007. by Sandra Berry.